 We are building a freshman-class culture around a variety of ideas that we think are really important.
 The goal is to prepare students not for a particular next course, but to intentionally deliver a set of skills and an understanding of themselves that will be valuable in their future courses and will better prepare them for the curricular challenges that lay ahead as they advance from grade level to grade level.

 Every ninth-grader at Blair takes a yearlong seminar designed to build connections and baseline skills that will help them succeed throughout their Blair careers.
 The freshman seminar includes two half-year modules: health and wellness and design-and-maker-space training.

 Among the skills taught are how to take care of yourself so you can be an effective student; how to identify and access adults at Blair and at home who can support your physical and emotional health; and how to design and prototype.
-With the Chiang Center for Innovation and Collaboration serving as the freshman seminar’s home, the curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.
+With the Chiang-Elghanayan Center for Innovation and Collaboration serving as the freshman seminar’s home, the curriculum encourages students to use what they learn across their coursework and classes and in every aspect of their Blair experience.

 Promoting Health & Wellness

 This module develops some of the skills freshmen need to be healthy at Blair and beyond.
 Its social-emotional learning foundation gives students opportunities to practice essential skills like conflict resolution, delivering and accepting apologies, and decoding hidden media messages.
 It also fosters opportunities to think critically about societal issues, including race, gender roles and biases, that affect health behaviors and outcomes.
 The discussion-based class also delves into topics such as sleep, stress, mental and sexual health, and substance use.

 The Intersection of Fine Arts & Technology